Auburn Athletics (Nebraska)

-The Auburn Athletics were a minor league baseball franchise based in Auburn, Nebraska from 1910 to 1913.
-The "Athletics" or interchangeable "A's" were the only minor league team hosted in Auburn, playing as members of the Class D level Missouri-Iowa-Nebraska-Kansas League for the duration of the league.
+The Auburn Athletics were a minor league baseball franchise based in Auburn, Nebraska.
+From 1910 to 1913, the "Athletics" or interchangeable "A's" played as members of the Class D level Missouri-Iowa-Nebraska-Kansas League for the duration of the league, winning the 1913 league championship.

 History

-In 1910, the Auburn Athletics became the first minor league team based in Auburn, Nebraska.
+In 1910, the Auburn "Athletics" became the first minor league team based in Auburn, Nebraska.
 The Auburn Athletics began play as charter members of the six–team Class D level Missouri-Iowa-Nebraska-Kansas League, which was known informally as the "MINK League".
-Auburn was joined in the 1910 MINK League by the Clarinda Antelopes, Falls City Colts, Maryville Comets, Nebraska City Forresters and Shenandoah Pin Rollers as charter members.
+Auburn was joined in the 1910 MINK League by the Clarinda Antelopes, Falls City Colts, Maryville Comets, Nebraska City Forresters and Shenandoah Pin Rollers teams as charter members.